 I have used the D2 (GPIO-2) pin as Wi-Fi indicator.
 (D2 pin connected with the blue LED, mounted on ESP32 board)

 Please take proper safety precautions while working with high voltage.

 Tutorial video on ESP32 NodeMCU Blynk Home Automation

 In the IoT tutorial video, I have explained the following topics:

-- Explained all the circuit diagram for this IoT project.
+- Explained all the circuit diagrams for this IoT project.

-- Setup Blynk cloud account for the multiple ESP8266 and ESP32 network.
+- Setup Blynk cloud account for the multiple ESP8266 and ESP32 networks.